BMW 269

 The BMW 269, also known as the BMW F269, is an open-wheel Formula 2 race car.
-It was designed, developed and built by Lola Cars for BMW to participate in the 1969 and 1970 Formula 2 European Championships, as well as the 1969 Formula One World Championship, where it competed in the 1969 German Grand Prix.
+Designed by Len Terry, its chassis was built by aircraft company Dornier for BMW to participate in the 1969 and 1970 Formula 2 European Championships.
+It also took part the 1969 Formula One World Championship as F2 cars were admitted to the 1969 German Grand Prix on the very long Nürburgring, and exemption that was started in the 1950s.

 Description

 The need for BMW to develop an additional single-seater to confirm the growth period in Formula 2, prompted the Bavarian house to build, always supported by Lola, an evolution of the already used Lola T102.
 The car was therefore designed in 1969 by Len Terry, the single-seaters were partially built by Lola and assembled by BMW itself to be then used mainly in Formula 2 competitions.
 The engine was a BMW M12 from 1598 cc 4-cylinder in-line with an output of approx 250 hp delivered @ 10,700 rpm.